An alternative Telagram: how to run its own Mathx server using Docker Compose

 cp .env.example .env

-Then open a file.envand set:
+Then open the .env file and set:

-MATRIX_DOMAIN- secrets with sufficient values:
+- secrets with sufficiently strong values:

 ./scripts/render-configs.sh